sapegin/react-components/Readme.md

 # React Components Catalog

-Inspired by the [awesome-react-components](https://github.com/brillout/awesome-react-components) but lists only the components I use myself and can recommend.
+Inspired by the [awesome-react-components](https://github.com/brillout/awesome-react-components) but lists only the components I or [contributors](https://github.com/sapegin/react-components/graphs/contributors) use themeselves and can recommend.
 I believe 15 date picker components for React can’t be awesome and you still have no idea which one you should use.

 ## UI Components